Q-gen: A Parameterized Quantum Circuit Generator: Acknowledgment

-The Q-gen quantum circuit generator and the Q-gen quantum circuit dataset can be accessed at \url{github.com/yikaimao/Q_gen}, \url{www.kaggle.com/datasets/ykmaoykmao/q-gen-quantum-circuit-dataset}.
 We thank the Qiskit community for sharing the algorithm implementations on the now deprecated Qiskit Textbook\cite{qiskitextbook}.
 Q-gen is an open-source project, the generated circuits are experimental and should be used for research purposes only.

 \begin{IEEEbiography}[{ }]{Yikai Mao} is a Ph.D. student at Kondo Lab, from the Graduate School of Science and Technology, Keio University.
 He received his bachelor’s degree in computer engineering from the University of Florida in 2018, and his master’s degree in electrical and computer engineering from the University of California, Davis in 2021.
-His current research interests include quantum computing, quantum-classical hybrid computing, and computer architecture. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Shaswot Shresthamali} is a Research Associate Professor in the Department of Advanced Information Technology at Kyushu University.
+His current research interests include quantum computing, quantum-classical hybrid computing, and computer architecture. \end{IEEEbiography} 0pt plus -1fil \begin{IEEEbiography}[{ }]{Shaswot Shresthamali} is a Research Associate Professor in the Department of Advanced Information Technology at Kyushu University.
 He earned his doctorate from The University of Tokyo in 2021 where his research focused on resource management and scheduling in IoT nodes with Reinforcement Learning.
 He is currently affiliated with the Cyber-Physical Computing laboratory at Kyushu University.
 His research interests span the intersections of Machine Learning, Novel Computing Architectures, and Quantum Computing.
-He is also a Visiting Researcher at Keio University. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Masaaki Kondo} received Ph.D in Engineering from the University of Tokyo in 2003.
+He is also a Visiting Researcher at Keio University. \end{IEEEbiography} 0pt plus -1fil \begin{IEEEbiography}[{ }]{Masaaki Kondo} received Ph.D in Engineering from the University of Tokyo in 2003.
 He is currently a professor of Faculty of Science and Technology, Keio University, and also the team leader of next generation high performance architecture research team in the RIKEN Center for Computational Science.
 His research interests include computer architecture, high-performance computing, quantum computer, and low-power LSI design. \end{IEEEbiography}

 \EOD